fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/2/text.md

 We are going to build our project with Gradle.
-The first step is to download and install Gradle from http://www.gradle.org/downloads.
+The first step is to download and install Gradle.

 Gradle only requires a Java JDK (version 7 or higher).